-PREMISES subject AGREEMENT The (Exhibit B) to this are located at: 1233 Rose Avenue, Venice, CA 90291.
-The PREMISES shall include the cafe and all, if any, portions of the golf course that the GENERAL MANAGER, by express written consent, approves for offering food and beverage service, and mobile solutions.
+The PREMISES this AGREEMENT (Exhibit B) subject to are located at: 6331 Woodley Avenue, Van Nuys, CA 91406.
+The PREMISES shall include the FACILITY's Woodley Lakes Golf Course Restaurant, halfway house, driving range and all, if any, portions of the golf course that the GENERAL MANAGER, by express written consent, approves for offering food and beverage service, and mobile solutions.
 Location of PREMISES are set forth in Exhibit B, attached hereto and incorporated herein.
 Any discrepancy in the definition or boundaries of PREMISES shall be resolved solely by RAP.
 CITY shall deliver PREMISES to CONCESSIONAIRE in "as is" condition.
-RAP may provide additional space for added amenities (i.e. BBQ or storage) for use by CONCESSIONAIRE, subject to necessary permits and licenses to be obtained by CONCESSIONAIRE.